n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

 However, `locl` lookups may also interact with normalization by performing decompositions or compositions.
-These substitutions are often used to preserve orthographic or linguistic features that are not fully captured by Unicode normalization forms or `Ccc` ordering.
+These substitutions are often used to preserve orthographic or linguistic features that are not fully captured by Unicode normalization forms or <abbr>Ccc</abbr> ordering.

 For example, in the Turkish alphabet, "dotted i" and "dotless i" are two distinct letters.
 For runs of text in Turkish, a font may